daKmoR/rocket/packages/cli/demo/docs/blog/index.md

 ---
-section: blog
+title: Blog Post Overview
+layout: blog-overview.njk
 eleventyNavigation:
   key: Blog
-layout: blog-overview.njk
 pagination:
   data: collections.post
   size: 10
   reverse: true
   alias: posts
 ---

-# Blog Section

 \* Are in page h2 headlines which could be shown on desktop in a floating menu on the right?